servalproject/serval-tools/README.md

   its submodules and in the repo(s) of which it is itself a submodule

-* [sp-find](doc/sp-find.md) is a wrapper around the standard *find*(1) utility that excludes files ignored by Git
+* [sp-find](doc/sp-find.md) is a wrapper around the standard *find*(1) utility which excludes files that are ignored by Git

 * [sp-grep](doc/sp-grep.md) performs a *grep*(1) over all the files returned by *sp-git-ls-all-files*